-The famous Swiss scenic train are something every traveler should experience at least once in his/her lifetime.
+The famous Swiss scenic train are something every traveller should experience at least once in his/her lifetime.
 The Glacier Express is a true classic of all scenic trains available.
 There are way too many reasons to get this train like the ones written above.
 The many bridges, tunnels and viaducts make this trip a wonderful adventure!

 History of the Glacier Express